khalidx/resource-x/README.md

 Resource and domain modeling for quick APIs, CMSs, and applications.

-## Currently Supported
+## Features

-- Write a markdown document with some JSON schemas
-  - get a Swagger spec and deployable mock API for free
-    - the API is deployable to AWS
+Deploy an API to the cloud in under 30 seconds, in just 3 steps.

+1) Build your domain objects as JSON Schemas, all in the same Markdown document.

+2) When you run `rx generate`, you'll get a full CRUD (create-read-update-delete) Swagger specification for your API.

+3) You can then deploy your specification to AWS API Gateway, complete with request validation and mock responses, with a single `rx deploy` command.

 ## Usage